Benchmarking Usability and Performance of Multicore Languages: Results

-In the previous sections, all results were computed from the versions after expert review.
-This section explores in what way the expert review changed the original implementations with respect to the four metrics.
+In the previous sections, the results were computed from the study's reference versions of the benchmark (i.e.\ after expert review).
+However, numerous lessons can also be drawn from the experts' suggestions on how to \emph{change} the original implementations.
+For space reasons, we present only two examples of such change requests (for Cilk and Go); a more complete analysis is available in a related publication~\cite{nanz-et-al:2013:examining}.

-\paragraph{Source code size.} The differences between the non-expert and expert versions with respect to lines of code are given in \figref{fig:diff:size}.
-In general, suggested changes increased or decreased the source code size by a moderate amount, typically only 10\%--20\% either way.
-One way of interpreting this result is that expert comments did not change the fundamental complexity of the code.

-\codecilk{}{} A number of observations can be made from the graph in \figref{fig:diff:size}.
-All Cilk solutions have decreased in size by up to about 20\%.
-This change can be traced back to one of the expert comments to replace \lstinline[basicstyle= ]{cilk_spawn}/\lstinline[basicstyle= ]{cilk_sync} style code (see \lstref{lst:cilk:spawnsync}) with \lstinline[basicstyle= ]{cilk_for} (\lstref{lst:cilk:parfor}); according to the expert, \lstinline[basicstyle= ]{cilk_for} simplifies the code while doing the same recursive divide-and-conquer underneath, and should therefore be preferred.
+\codecilk{}{} After expert review, all Cilk solutions decreased in source code size by up to about 20\%.
+This change can be traced back to one of the expert comments to replace \lstinline[basicstyle= ]{cilk_spawn}/\lstinline[basicstyle= ]{cilk_sync} style code (see \lstref{lst:cilk:spawnsync}), an idiom that Cilk has been known for originally.

 \codecilk{Cilk: divide-and-conquer}{lst:cilk:spawnsync}